 As discussed earlier, we are pursuing a legislative initiative to modernize and strengthen our resolution authorities.
-Since 1987, there have been no substantive amendments of the Farm Credit Act relating to FCSIC's resolution authorities.
+Since 1987, there have been no substantive amendments to the Farm Credit Act relating to FCSIC's resolution authorities.

-We have a number of Board-approved policy statements that provide guidance related to resolution activities, including appraisals of real estate securing nonperforming assets, insurance of assets that come under FCSIC control, and environmental hazards assessments of real estate securing nonperforming assets.
-The Board-approved policy statements are required to be reviewed and approved by the Board every five years.
-In January 2013, the Board approved the Policy Statement Concerning the Sale of Assets.
+We have a number of Board-approved policy statements that provide guidance related to resolution activities, including appraisals of real estate securing nonperforming assets, insurance of assets that come under our control, and environmental hazards assessments of real estate securing nonperforming assets.
+Policy statements are required to be reviewed and approved by the FCSIC Board every five years.